siblackburn/python_bali/quiz/quiz.md

 ## OOP
 - What is object oriented programing.
 Why use it?
 - What is the difference between a function and a method?
-- Write and use simple class that contains: a constructor, an instance variable, an instance method.
+- Write and use a simple class that contains: a constructor, an instance variable, an instance method.
 - Describe inheritance.
 Why use it?
+- What does is to mean to "override" a function?
 - What is `self`
+- What is polymorphism?

 ## Error handling
 - Unfortunately programs do not always run perfectly.
 What type of errors might occur in a program?